Local pairing of Feynman histories in many-body Floquet models

-As a point of comparison, we now sketch the calculation of $\overline{K^2}$ for the model of Ref.~\cite{chan2018spectral} in the large-$q$ limit \cite{chan2020toappear}.
-In $K^2(t) = |\text{Tr}W(t)|^4$ each one-site Haar-random gate appears $t$ times in each of the two copies of $\text{Tr}W(t)$, and similarly its conjugate appears $t$ times in each of the two copies of $[\text{Tr}W(t)]^*$.
-Haar-averaging a one-site gate at large $q$ we find a sum over pairings of orbits analogous to Eq.~\eqref{eq:large_q_average}, and additionally a sum over the two pairings of copies of these orbits, as in Eq.~\eqref{eq:Wick}. $\overline{K^2}(t)$ is then a sum over all local orbit pairings, as in Eq.~\eqref{eq:phasecouplingK}, and additionally a sum over all local copy pairings.
+As a point of comparison, we now sketch the calculation of $\overline{K^2}$ for the model of Ref.~\cite{chan2018spectral} in the large-$q$ limit; see also \cite{chan2020spectral}.
+In $K^2(t) = |\text{Tr}W(t)|^4$ each one-site Haar-random gate appears $t$ times in each of the two copies of $\text{Tr}W(t)$, and similarly its conjugate appears $t$ times in each of the two copies of $\text{Tr}W^*(t)$.
+Haar-averaging a one-site gate at large $q$ we find a sum over pairings of orbits analogous to Eq.~\eqref{eq:large_q_average}, and additionally a sum over the two pairings of copies of these orbits, as in Eq.~\eqref{eq:Wick}. $\overline{K^2}(t)$ then involves a sum over all local orbit pairings, as in Eq.~\eqref{eq:phasecouplingK}, as well as a sum over all local copy pairings.
 Whereas a domain wall in the orbit pairing has statistical weight $e^{-\varepsilon t}$, it can be shown that a domain wall in the copy pairing here has statistical weight $e^{-2 \varepsilon t}$.
-With open boundary conditions we have, at late times
+With open boundary conditions, at late times

 The first term on the right-hand side of Eq.~\eqref{eq:phasecopywall} involves contributions from domain walls in the orbit pairing, as in Eq.~\eqref{eq:Kobcphase}, whereas the second term arises from a domain wall in the pairing of copies of orbits.
 The factor $(L-1)$ is the translational entropy of this domain wall, and the factor $t^4$ arises from sums over the orbit pairing at each of the two ends of the two copies of the chain.
 With periodic boundary conditions the leading term in $\overline{K^2}(t)-2\overline{K}^2(t)$ at late times comes from configurations with two domain walls in the copy pairing.
 Fig.~\ref{fig:Kvariance} shows exactly this type of behaviour.